Healthy Homes Assessment Te Hauke

 What We Do

-As building inspectors, we handle all elements of specialist house Inspections.
-We are here to ensure that you make the correct decision when purchasing your next property.
+As building inspectors, we are experts in all aspects involved in professional house inspects.
+We are here to make sure that you make the correct choice when it comes to purchasing your next property.

-We value your money We conduct comprehensive examinations to ensure that you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun aspects of owning or purchasing your own house.
+We are serious about your investment We will conduct comprehensive examinations to ensure that you don’t receive any expensive or unwelcome unpleasant surprises, so you can relax and focus on the enjoyable aspects of buying or owning your own house.

-We are specialised in a range of solutions to make sure you are fully informed about the condition of any property you may be thinking of buying or selling along with other solutions.
+We offer a wide range of solutions to ensure you are completely updated on the condition of any property that you might be looking to purchase or sell in addition to other services.

-We have a systematic approach to your inspection of your home and the latest in technology for software with digital photos embedded into your Report, you are able to actually see any issues that could be identified.
-With our comprehensive report, it is not surprising that we have so many customers who recommend our service to family members and acquaintances.
+With our systemised approach to inspecting your property and the latest software technology with digital photos embedded into the Report, you can actually see any issues that may be discovered.
+Through our comprehensive report, it is easy to understand why we have so many clients who recommend our service to family members and acquaintances.

 Highly Trained & Insured Inspection Professionals